A Growth Mindset School

 Each Learning Power has an associated animal character to aid the younger children’s understanding:

-Pupils share which learning powers they use most:
+Pupils talk about Learning Powers and which learning powers they use most:

 Assemblies regularly consider what kind of learners we want to be and how we can positively approach challenges inside and outside the classroom.
 The school buzzes with talk of perseverance, challenge, risks and celebrating mistakes.